ThreeSixtyGiving/standard/documentation/guidance/cf-guidance.md

 If programme titles include the names of donors the D2 360Giving extract has been developed to allow the names to be redacted.
 There is further guidance below about how to set programme names as ‘undisclosed’.

 ## Contact 360Giving to get access to D2 extract
 Each community foundation must be set up with access to the 360Giving reports folder in order to generate the source report and extract 360Giving data.
-If you cannot find the 360Giving report folder in your D2 system, please contact <support@threesixtygiving.org> to request this to be set up.
+If you cannot find the 360Giving report folder in your D2 system, please contact 360Giving Helpdesk via <support@threesixtygiving.org> to request this to be set up.

 The following information about your organisation will be added into the system to populate key 360Giving fields.
 When you request access to the D2 extract for the first time these details will be confirmed with you.